 Diary for Saturday, April 14, 1945:

-Holland: Arnheim captured by British forces.
+Holland: Arnhem captured by British forces.
 Germans offer fierce resistance and demolish bridge before retreating.

 Bavaria: Patton captures Bayreuth.

-Americans attack strong Japanese defences in hilly Motobu Peninsular (Northern Okinawa).
+Americans attack strong Japanese defenses in hilly Motobu Peninsular (Northern Okinawa).

 Atlantic – Operation Teardrop: 2 carrier TGs carry out urgent search for Seewolf U-boat group suspected of transporting V-2 rockets to be launched against New York.